 Unitary insurance affiliates.
-If a unitary insurance affiliate has a separate return filing requirement, they're excluded from the Oregon return of the consolidated group.
+If a unitary insurance affiliate has a separate return filing requirement, it's excluded from the Oregon return of the consolidated group.
 The insurance affiliate is treated as if it's a non-unitary affiliate of the consolidated group by subtracting income or adding losses to federal taxable income.
 The other members of the insurer's federal consolidated group receive a 100 percent dividend-received deduction for any dividend received from the insurer.
-See Additions and Subtractions below.
+See "Additions" and "Subtractions" below.

 Separate federal returns.
 Any corporation that files a separate federal return must file a separate Oregon return if it's doing business in Oregon or has income from an Oregon source.
+However, see special filing requirements for REITs.